linchpin/mesh/readme.txt

 == Changelog ==

+= 1.1.4=
+* Fixed selected background images were not displaying within admin until refresh.
+* Fixed Mesh Template order consistenty when closing.
+* Fixed Block resizing was broken in some instances.

 = 1.1.3=
 * Added exclusion for Mesh Template taxonomies when using WordPress / Yoast SEO
 * Added the ability to select which version of Foundation your theme is using (Defaults to Foundation 5)